ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/23_Heating Ventilating and Air Conditioning/232123 Hydronic Pumps.md

    1. Design Criteria:
       1. The Drawings indicate sizes, profiles, connections, and dimensional requirements of HVAC pumps and are based on the specific manufacturer types and models indicated.
 Pumps having equal performance characteristics by other manufacturers may be considered, provided deviations in dimensions, profiles, pump curves, and efficiencies do not change the design concept or intended performance as judged by the Owner.
    1. Dimension Deviations:
       1. Subcontractor is responsible to install the supplied pumps.
-Any interferences or alterations arising from using pumps different from those specified in the design documents must be remedied by the Subcontractor at no expense to NREL.
+Any interferences or alterations arising from using pumps different from those specified in the design documents must be remedied by the Subcontractor at no expense to Owner.
 This applies even to pumps with approved submittals.
 Remedies must be in a neat, workmanlike manner.
 1. DELIVERY, STORAGE AND PROTECTION
    1. Store pumps in a dry location.
    1. Retain shipping flange protective covers and protective coatings during storage.